 The Michael A. DeMayo Scholarship Program

-At The Law Offices of Michael A. DeMayo, we believe in the people that reside in our communities.
+At DeMayo Law Offices, we believe in the people that reside in our communities.
 We want to support them whenever possible, especially young adults who want to pursue a higher education.
 That’s why we started the Michael A. DeMayo Scholarship Program.

 Founded in 2003, the program seeks to aid local students while simultaneously calling attention to another of the biggest problems plaguing our community: underage drinking and driving.
 Students who apply for the Michael A. DeMayo Scholarship Program must meet several scholastic requirements, but they must also have a passion and conviction to educate their friends, peers, and classmates about the hazards of underage drinking and driving.
 Additionally, to be eligible, applicants must: